SalesforceCommerceCloud/pwa-kit/README.md

-# Mobify Platform SDKs
+# PWA Kit React SDK

 This is a _monorepo_ that includes the following packages that make up the front end of the PWA Kit for Salesforce Commerce Cloud:

 - `pwa-kit-create-app` - The project generator for PWA Kit
 - `pwa-kit-react-sdk` - A set of components and utilities for PWA Kit
 - `pwa` - The scaffold for PWA Kit projects

 Old branches include retired packages, such as:

--   `commerce-integrations`: ecommerce backend interface for Mobify v1 and v2
+- `commerce-integrations`: ecommerce backend interface for Mobify v1 and v2 SDKs
 - `connector` - The scaffold for an old project's data layer
--   `devcenter`: source files for the [DevCenter](https://dev.mobify.com), which includes docs for v1 and v2
+- `devcenter`: source files for the [DevCenter](https://dev.mobify.com), which includes docs for Mobify v1 and v2 SDK
--   `documentation-hub` - Mobify's documentation hub for v1 and earlier, hosted on https://docs.mobify.com
+- `documentation-hub` - Documentation hub for Mobify v1 SDK and earlier, hosted on https://docs.mobify.com
--   `documentation-theme` - A common theme shared across docs sites for v1 and earlier
+- `documentation-theme` - A common theme shared across docs sites for Mobify v1 SDK and earlier
--   `generator` - Project generator for v1 and v2
+- `generator` - Project generator for Mobify v1 and v2 SDK
--   `progressive-web-sdk` - SDK for v1 and v2 that includes Analytics Integrations, the component library, and utility functions
+- `progressive-web-sdk` - SDK for Mobify v1 and v2 SDK that includes Analytics Integrations, the component library, and utility functions
--   `test-framework` - Mobify's testing best practices
+- `test-framework` - Testing best practices for Mobify v1 and v2 SDK

 ## Product Documentation